johan-st/go-image-server/README.md

 - 2023-05-02: further work on types and interface for images package
 - 2023-05-03: further work on types and interface for images package
 - 2023-05-04: use charm.io log. continue refatoring...
+- 2023-05-05: implement "not implemented yet" func. there are a few left for work with caching
+- 2023-05-05: start implementing a cache backed by a slice.
+This was the simplest way I could think of while working on the cache API

 ## Februari 2022